NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 With shorter periods, people are also mor likely to still remember the relevant details, so it gets easier for them to react in actionable ways to the bot's friendly reminder.
+Since PR are more involved, memories can be expected to be fresh a little longer.
+Hence: 90 days.

 Cases, where these dynamics, don't regularily aply (such as umbrell issues, etc.), should be provided with an escape hatchi which maintainers can activate.